-Requirements for the award of Master of Arts, Postgraduate Diploma and Graduate Diploma
+Requirements for the award of the MSc and Postgraduate Diploma

-To receive the award of Master of Arts, a student must achieve a mark of at least 50% in each element of the programme.
-Failure marks between 40-49.99% can be condoned in elements, which constitute up to 25% of the programme provided that the overall average is at least 50%, but a failure mark (i.e. below 50%) in the dissertation cannot be condoned.
+To pass the MSc programme a student must achieve a mark of at least 50% in each element of the programme.
+Failure marks between 40-49.99% can be condoned in elements, which constitute up to 25% of the programme provided that the overall average is at least 50%.